Working with OpenRefine

-4. OpenRefine gives you a preview - a chance to show you it understood the file.
-If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click
+OpenRefine gives you a preview - a chance to show you it understood the file.
+If, for example, your file was really tab-delimited, the preview might look strange.
+You would then choose the correct separator in the box shown and click

 Note that at step 1, you could upload data in a standard form from a web address by selecting